itsuki-t/XperiaAOSPNavBarButtons/README.md

 This project forked from [itandy's original project.](https://github.com/itandy/XperiaAOSPNavBarButtons "itandy/XperiaAOSPNavBarButtons")

 This Xposed module allows you to change the NavigationBar buttons on your Xperia or AOSP devices.
-On stock ROM, there're only three buttons on the NavBar (Back, Home and Recent Apps).
+On stock ROM, there're only three buttons on the NavigationBar (Back, Home and Recent Apps).
 Now you can add the various buttons and reorder.

 ##Installation instructions: